CCTV and GDPR

 CCTV signs: Are yours GDPR compliant?

 Around six million CCTV surveillance cameras are operational in the UK, according to the British Security Industry Association (BSIA), 1 for every 10 people.
 In May 2018, General Data Protection Regulation (GDPR) came into effect.
-So anyone with a CCTV system – even if it’s just one camera – is now required to comply and use their systems within the new guidelines.
-A major element of the new rules include the use of CCTV signs in public space.
+So anyone with a CCTV system – even if it’s just one camera – was required to comply and use their systems within the new guidelines.
+When GDPR was first introduced, it sparked a wave of concern.
+However, the requirements for CCTV operation didn’t dramatically change.
+A major element of the new rules included the use of CCTV signs in public space.

 Any businesses that have a CCTV system are obliged to notify people that images of them are being collected.
 These images are classified as ‘personal data’ because it’s possible to identify an individual from that information.
 The most effective method of alerting people is via clearly placed signs within any area captured by the cameras – in fact, the best place is as they first come into range of the cameras, so normally by the entrance.